chnm/crdh-jekyll/_essays/v02-03-century-of-black-mormons.md

 right color.
 You're not good enough," she said.
 For a time she attended the Methodist Church in Salt Lake City and refused to raise her daughters as Latter-day Saints in an effort to shield them from the same type of prejudice she had experienced.
-Even still she returned to the Church of Jesus Christ of Latter-day Saints after her husband converted and remained a practicing member for the rest of her life.[^21]
+Even still, she returned to the Church of Jesus Christ of Latter-day Saints after her husband converted and remained a practicing member for the rest of her life.[^21]